coderbeez/qwerty/README.md

 - [Balsamiq](https://balsamiq.com/) Used to develop wireframes for the website.
 - [Microsoft Powerpoint](https://office.live.com/start/PowerPoint.aspx) Used to develop the initial webiste proposal.
 - [Affinity Designer](https://affinity.serif.com/en-gb/) Used to edit images and identify hex colours for fonts and backgrounds.
-- [Techsini](https://techsini.com/multi-mockup/index.php) Used to generate the README header image.
+- [Techsini](https://techsini.com/multi-mockup/index.php) Used to generate README header image.
-- [Microsoft??? ] video
+- [Microsoft Screen Recorder](https://uk.pcmag.com/operating-systems/86044/how-to-capture-video-clips-in-windows-10) Used to record README videos.
-- [EZgif](https://ezgif.com/) Used to edit videos for README.
+- [EZgif](https://ezgif.com/) Used to create README gifs.
-- [Chrome Developer Tools] Used to create images for README.
+- [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) Used to create README device images.